flexiblepower/powermatcher-documentation/Events-Scheduling.md

+# Events & Scheduling

-In [[Device Agent Bids|Bids]] you've learned that new Bids often originate due to a change in the state of the Device.
+In [Device Agent Bids](Bids.md) you've learned that new Bids often originate due to a change in the state of the Device.
 Bids in essence are events that ripple through the system.

 # A hybrid System